nafg/reactive/reactive-web-demo/src/main/resources/site/web/JsEventStream.md

 proxies a corresponding javascript object, and you can call familiar event stream methods such as `fire`, `foreach`, `map`, `flatMap`, and `filter`.
 Calling these methods in scala triggers a call to the corresponding javascript method in the browser.
-Of course, mostly you only call these methods to initialize the event streams --- once they are wired properly they work on their own --- so from then on they do not need to communicate between the browser and the server.
+Of course, mostly you only call these methods to initialize the event streams — once they are wired properly they work on their own — so from then on they do not need to communicate between the browser and the server.
 The exception is `fire`, which does make sense to call later, allowing you to control what happens in the browser by inserting a value into an event stream.

 On the other hand, if the server needs to respond to a `JsEventStream`, call its `toServer` method, which returns a regular `EventStream`.
 The values will be encoded in JSON format when they are sent to the browser.
-You can pass `toServer` a `JValue=>U` function, where `U` is the type of the new `EventStream` (`JValue` being `lift-json`'s AST representation).
+You can pass `toServer` a `JValue=>U` function, where `U` is the type of the new `EventStream` (`JValue` being `lift-json`’s AST representation).
 Alternatively, you can implicitly provide `toServer` with a `net.liftweb.json.Formats` and a `Manifest[U]`, and `lift-json` will do the extracting.